sapnabhat/reportGeneratingSys/ReadMe.txt

 1. Hashmap is the data structure used.
 The reason is hashmap works with (key,value) pairs.
-   For this assignment, we need maximum sales quantity,minimum sales quantity and average sales quantity for each unique customer-product combination hence its easier to retrieve and search through hashmaps.
+   We need maximum sales quantity,minimum sales quantity and average sales quantity for each unique customer-product combination hence its easier to retrieve and search through hashmaps.

 2. Hashmap <Key,Value> for Query 1
    They key is (customer-product) and value is (maxMetric(quantity,date,state) , minMetric(quantity,date,state), avg(sum/count))